pechorin/pbr.sh/README.md

-# pbr.sh — provise / backup / restore
+# pbr.sh — provise & backup & restore cycle for small hosts
-## Utility for small hosts with docker setup
+## Utility for small hosts provisioning and backuping with easy cmd interface

 ### Features
 - Fast bootstraping of ubuntu servers ready for Docker (with one command + config file)